erreurt/MahjongAI/README.md

 #### Mahjong is a "Constraint satisfaction optimisation" multiplayer strategic board game

-This Repo can be used as a Framework for realtime testing of your own agent.
-Anyone who is interested in this project and wants to make powerful Mahjong AI is welcome to extend this agent.
+This is a project for my master's thesis.
+Anyone who is interested in making powerful Mahjong AI is welcome to extend my agent.

-A development library (crawling and pre-processing of game logs, calculation of shantin and winning score etc.) is now available in: https://github.com/erreurt/MahjongKit
+In the case that you want to develop your own Mahjong agent, this Repo can also be used as a Framework for realtime testing (***with real human players***).
+Then you can save all your time for finding the best strategy for your agent.
+Furthermore a development library (crawling and pre-processing of game logs, calculation of shantin and winning score etc.) is now available in: https://github.com/erreurt/MahjongKit

 **Plan**: 1.
 Decide whether to call a meld/call Riichi or not using Naive Bayes Classifier (Instead of condition-rules).

 |Author|Jianyang Tang (Thomas)|
 |---|---
 |E-mail|jian4yang2.tang1@gmail.com

+****

+# Summary
+Mahjong is a four player strategy game with imperfect information.
+The main challenges of developing an intelligent Mahjong agent are for example the complicated game rules, the immense search space, multiple opponents and imperfect information.
+Several existing works have attempted to tackle these problems through Monte Carlo tree simulation, utility function fitting by supervised learning or opponents model by regression algorithms.
+Nevertheless, the performance of intelligent Mahjong playing agents is still far away from that of the best human players.
+Based on statistical analysis for the Mahjong game and human expert knowledge, an intelligent Mahjong agent was proposed in this work.
+To tackle the problems of the state-of-the-art work, heuristics technologies and an enhanced opponents model achieved by adopting bagging of multilayer perceptrons were applied to this work.
+The experiments show that the proposed agent outperforms the state-of-the-art agent, and the applied opponents model has a significant positive effect on the performance of the agent.
+Furthermore, several interesting points can be discerned from the experiments, which are pretty meaningful for future work.

 ****